SrinidhiBharadwaj/srinidhibharadwaj.github.io/_pages/about.md

 ## Research Interests
-- Perception of Autonomous Vehicles
+- Perception in Autonomous Vehicles
 - Intersection of Robotics and Artificial Intelligence
 - Computer Vision and Deep Neural Networks
 - Edge AI